 Your responsibilities and liabilities

-Damage to property caused by pets is generally very rare but we understand that dogs can sometimes be upset by new surroundings and if left unattended they may chew or scratch and create noise, this is not only distressing for the dog but also for neighbours and the owner of the property.
+Damage to property caused by dogs is generally very rare but we understand that dogs can sometimes be upset by new surroundings and if left unattended they may chew or scratch and create noise, this is not only distressing for the dog but also for neighbours and the owner of the property.
 Should any damage occur the owner may well expect this to be paid for.

 Dogs do love beaches!
 But you should be aware that some beaches operate a seasonal dog ban.
 Where applicable these are usually in place 7am - 7pm daily between Easter Day - 1st October.
 If this is important to you then please check to avoid disappointment.
 Otherwise the coastal path is of course still open to dogs so you can still go for a great walk and enjoy the scenery.